Skip to Content

 Top tips

-• Double or triple the recipe!
-As written, this soup only makes 2 large bowls, which disappears quickly!
+• Double or triple the recipe – As written, this soup only makes 2 large bowls, which disappears quickly.
 You can double or triple the ingredients to make a larger batch of soup.
-Just note that it may take longer to sweat out the mushrooms when you are cooking such a large quantity.
-Also be sure to use a large pot as the soup will quickly start to fill up the pot!
+Just note that it may take longer to sweat out the mushrooms.
+Also be sure to use a large pot.

 Common Questions